syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Docking-Client-Panel.md

 documentation: ug
 ---

-# DockingClientPanel
+# Docking Client Panel

-A premise of any docking windows implementation is the existence of a client window the bounds of which vary at run-time as windows get docked or undone.
-This paradigm is extremely well suited for MDI type forms where the MDIClient window gets resized / relocated in synchronization with changes in the docking windows layout.
+A docking window is inherited from the client window but the layout of docking window is varied from client window at run-time, since the window is set in dock or float state.
+This paradigm is extremely well suited for MDI type forms where the MDIClient window gets resized/relocated in synchronization with changes in the docking windows layout.

-Child controls located within the MDIClient window are thus always assured of a static spatial relationship with the parent container.
+Child controls located within the MDIClient window are always assured of a static spatial relationship with the parent container.

-Non-MDI forms, however, do not have any such client window and all non-dockable statically positioned controls risk being clipped by windows that are docked in their proximity.
+Non-MDI forms do not have any such client window and all non-dockable statically positioned controls risk being clipped by windows that are docked in their proximity.

-The Essential Tools DockingClientPanel control helps overcome this limitation by providing an auto-resized client surface on which a form's non-dockable controls may be located.
+The Essential Tools of docking client panel control help to overcome this limitation by providing an auto-resized client surface on which a form's non-dockable controls can be located.

-N> The DockingClientPanel control is intended only for use with forms that do not have the MDIContainer style set.
+N> The docking client panel control is intended only for use with forms that do not have the MDIContainer style set.

-## Add control to DockingManager as client control
+## Add control to Docking Manager as client control

-The following sequence lists the steps involved in setting up a docking layout on a non-MDIContainer form using the DockingClientPanel.
-The DockingClientPanel is used here because in addition to the docking windows, the host form also contains several non-dockable controls that require a container with static relative bounds for implementing positioning and layout management.
+The following are the steps involved in setting up a docking layout on a non-MDIContainer form using the docking client panel.
+The docking client panel is used here because in addition to docking windows, the host form contains several non-dockable controls that require a container with static relative bounds to implement positioning and layout management.

-1. Add the DockingManager to the form and apply the `EnableDocking` for those controls that need to be set as docking windows.
+1. Add the docking manager to the form and apply the `EnableDocking` for those controls that need to be set as docking windows.
-2. Select the DockingClientPanel control from the designer tool box and drop it onto the form hosting the DockingManager.
-Size the control so that its bounds are sufficient to accommodate any non-dockable child controls that may already be present on the form.
+2. Select the docking client panel control from the designer tool box and drop it to the form hosting the docking manager.
+Size the control, so that its bounds can accommodate any non-dockable child controls that may already be present on the form.
-3. If any non-dockable controls are present on the form, then drag-and-drop these controls onto the DockingClientPanel instance.
+3. If any non-dockable controls are present in the form, then drag-and-drop the controls to the docking client panel instance.
-4. Set the DockingClientPanel.SizeToFit property to be true.
-Turning on the SizeToFit property will force the DockingClientPanel to start interacting with the Essential Tools docking architecture and the control will automatically be resized / repositioned to occupy the form's client bounds, left unoccupied by the docking windows.
+4. Set the DockingClientPanel.SizeToFit property to `true`.
+Turning on the SizeToFit property forces the DockingClientPanel to start interacting with the Essential Tools docking architecture.
+The control will automatically be resized/repositioned to occupy the form's client bounds or left unoccupied by the docking windows.
 5. Set the `BorderStyle` property to get the 3D or fixed single effect to the docking client panel control.
-6. The DockingClientPanel will now function as a proxy for the form's client surface and all controls originally intended to be placed on the form should henceforth be located on the DockingClientPanel.
-Any anchoring / layout features for the child controls should be set relative to the DockingClientPanel.
+6. Now, the docking client panel will function as a proxy for the form's client surface and all controls originally intended to be placed on the form should henceforth be located on the DockingClientPanel.
+Any anchoring/layout features for child controls should be set relative to the docking client panel.
 7. To add controls directly to the form, the `SizeToFit` property can temporarily be turned off within the designer and the form resized to expose its surface.
 At run-time, the `SizeToFit` property is always enabled.

 <table>
 <tr>